cpa-analytics/embedding-encoder/README.md

 ## Installation and dependencies

-Embedding Encoder can be installed (soon) with
+Embedding Encoder can be installed with

 ```bash
 pip install embedding-encoder